grafana/terraform-provider-grafana/docs/data-sources/cloud_provider_aws_cloudwatch_scrape_job.md

 - `enabled` (Boolean) Whether the CloudWatch Scrape Job is enabled or not.
 - `export_tags` (Boolean) When enabled, AWS resource tags are exported as Prometheus labels to metrics formatted as `aws_<service_name>_info`.
 - `id` (String) The Terraform Resource ID.
 This has the format "{{ stack_id }}:{{ name }}".
-- `regions` (Set of String) A set of AWS region names that this CloudWatch Scrape Job applies to.
-This must be a subset of the regions that are configured in the associated AWS Account resource.
+- `regions` (Set of String) The set of AWS region names that this CloudWatch Scrape Job is configured to scrape.
+- `regions_subset_override_used` (Boolean) When true, the `regions` attribute will be the set of regions configured in the override.
+When false, the `regions` attribute will be the set of regions belonging to the AWS Account resource that is associated with this CloudWatch Scrape Job.
+- `role_arn` (String) The AWS ARN of the IAM role associated with the AWS Account resource that is being used by this CloudWatch Scrape Job.
 - `service` (Block List) One or more configuration blocks to dictate what this CloudWatch Scrape Job should scrape.
 Each block must have a distinct `name` attribute.
 When accessing this as an attribute reference, it is a list of objects. (see [below for nested schema](#nestedblock--service))

 <a id="nestedblock--custom_namespace"></a>